projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

        $ clr-installer

    #.
-From the Main Menu, select "Configure Media" and set
+From the Main Menu, select "Configure Installation Media" and set
-       "Auto Partition" to your desired hard disk.
+       "Destructive Installation" to your desired hard disk.
    #.
 Select "Telemetry" to set Tab to highlight your choice.
    #.
 Press :kbd:`A` to show the "Advanced options".
    #.
-Select "Additional Bundle Selection" to add bundles for
+Select "Select additional bundles" to add bundles for
        "desktop-autostart", "editors", "network-basic", "user-basic"
    #.
-Select "User Manager" to add an administrative user "clear" and
+Select "Manager User" to add an administrative user "clear" and
        password.
    #.
 Select "Assign Hostname" to set the hostname as "clr-sos-guest"
    #.
+Select "Install".
-Select Confirm to start installation.
+   #.
+Select "Confirm Install" in "Confirm Installtion" window to start installation.

 #.
 After installation is complete, boot into Clear Linux OS, login as
    **clear** (using the password you set earlier).